wilsonsous/note-taker/README.md

 # Note-taker

   ## Description
-  This app was created to take quick notes and have access to it anywhere.
+  This application was created for users to be able to create notes at any given time.

   ---
 ## Screenshot: